dylan-lang/opendylan/documentation/source/news/2015/01/01/new-release.rst

 For more information on Open Dylan, see our `website <https://opendylan.org/>`_ and our `documentation <https://opendylan.org/documentation/>`_.

-We have extensive `release notes <https://opendylan.org/documentation/release-notes/2014.1.html>`_, but highlights include:
+We have extensive :doc:`release notes </release-notes/2014.1>`, but highlights include:

 * bash completion scripts are available.
 * The foundation of an Objective C / Dylan bridge has been integrated with the compiler.